We will have six weeks in New Zealand. How should we divide our time between the North and South Island?

 6 weeks in NZ will be awesome.
 Auckland's a great base in the North Island where you can head off either north to the coromandel (amazing) or east to Gisborne(and wine) or south to Rotorua.
 They are all only a couple of hours from Auckland.
 In the South Island, Queenstown is an excellent base to get your bearings and decide how you want to spend your time.

-Have an amazing trip! almost 7 years ago
+Have an amazing trip! about 7 years ago